-Warning: To comply with airworthiness regulations, for the 15 m <49 ft> version and maximum allup weight (525 kg, 1157 lbs) water should be discharged before landing at least for 25 seconds.
+Warning: To comply with airworthiness regulations, when flying at maximum all-up weight (525 kg, 1157 lbs), water should be discharged before landing at least for 25 seconds.

-- (b) Extend landing gear in time and lock (right hand gear handle). - (c) Landing with gear retracted not advisable, because pilot is much better protected by the sprung landing gear compared to the fuselage shell. - (d) Air brakes allow control of glide angle within wide limits, therefore sideslipping is not necessary.
+(b) Extend landing gear in time and lock (right hand gear handle).

+(c) Landing with gear retracted not advisable, because pilot is much better protected by the sprung landing gear compared to the fuselage shell.

+(d) Air brakes allow control of glide angle within wide limits, therefore sideslipping is not necessary.